GustavoFurtad2/C-Snippets/README.md

 # C-Snippets

-Some cool codes I made in C
+Some cool codes I made in C(Only works in windows)